Verbozeteam/web/README.md

 # verboze-web
-All web related components of Verboze.
+All web related components of Verboze